Constructive vote of no confidence: 1982: Helmut Kohl vs. Helmut Schmidt (successful vote)

 On 1 October 1982, Helmut Schmidt was voted out of office in favor of Helmut Kohl, marking the end of the SPD-FDP coalition.
 The vote was much easier than the 1972 one since it was clear that the FDP wanted to switch over to the CDU.
 Indeed, the FDP was already in negotiations at the time the vote happened.
 The FDP was no longer content with SPD economic policy and at the same time, the SPD was internally divided over NATO stationing of nuclear missiles in Germany.
 Still, the vote succeeded by a majority of only seven votes.

 To obtain a clearer majority in the Bundestag (which seemed to be in reach according to the polls), after the vote, Helmut Kohl put up a motion of confidence in which the new CDU-FDP coalition intentionally voted against the Chancellor that it just put into power.
 This trick allowed for the dissolution of the Bundestag according to Article 68 of the Grundgesetz (see above).
-Still, the action triggered an appeal to the Federal Constitutional Court, which, in a somewhat helpless ruling in February, upheld the move but set criteria for such motions in future.
+Still, the action triggered an appeal by four deputies to the Federal Constitutional Court, which, in a somewhat helpless ruling that February, upheld the move.
+The court emphasized this was only acceptable if the Chancellor has reason to believe he cannot continue to effectively govern with the current balance of power.
+It decided Kohl could believe this since the FDP was not only deeply divided by the change of coalition but had already agreed to early elections, meaning in theory that it no longer had to support the government.
 The new Bundestag was elected in March 1983, yielding a strong majority for the new coalition, which eventually lasted until 1998.